 Ford blended performance with comfort to make the Mk4 Escort XR3i one of the most refined hot hatches of its time.
-Here’s what you need to know about the 1980s icon
+Here’s how to buy one

 Words: Christian Tilbury Images: Matt Woods

-While Ford’s specialised SVE division were behind the original XR3i, the Mk4 version was crafted by the manufacturer’s mainstream engineering departments, the emphasis being on optimising sales rather than focusing on creating a pure driver’s car.
-Consequently, the Mk4 XR3i was softer not just in its more aerodynamic styling, but also in its handling, with a ride height that was over 10 mm higher than its predecessor.
+While Ford’s specialised SVE division was behind the original XR3i, the Mk4 version was crafted by the manufacturer’s mainstream engineering departments with emphasis on optimising sales.
+Consequently, the Mk4 XR3i was softer not just in its more aerodynamic styling but also in its handling, with a ride height that was over 10mm higher than its predecessor.

-The main story with the running gear though, was the availability of anti-lock braking.
-Priced at £315, the new XR3i could be specified with the Lucas and Girling-developed SCS (Stop Control System) that utilised a Kevlar belt between the driveshaft and electronic modulator to apply pressure to the front brake callipers.
+The main story with the running gear was the availability of anti-lock braking.
+For £315, the new XR3i could be specified with the Lucas and Girling-developed SCS (Stop Control System) that utilised a Kevlar belt between the driveshaft and electronic modulator to apply pressure to the front brake callipers.

-Engine-wise, the Bosch fuel-injected 1,597cc CVH engine was carried over unchanged from the Mk3 version.
-The Mk4’s extra weight blunted acceleration, but the better aerodynamics afforded by the restyled exterior and mild, yet effective, front and rear spoilers saw the latest XR creep to a higher top speed of 118 mph and also return slightly better fuel economy.
+The Bosch fuel-injected 1,597cc CVH engine was carried over unchanged from the Mk3 XR3i.
+The Mk4’s extra weight blunted acceleration, but the better aerodynamics afforded by the restyled exterior and mild, front and rear spoilers saw the latest XR creep to a higher top speed of 118mph, and also return slightly better fuel economy.
 The five-speed gearbox and 4.27:1 final drive also remained unchanged.

 The 1989 model year saw the introduction of ‘Zolda’ trim, named after the Belgian Zolder circuit, plus an extended centre console, colour-coded bumpers and variable intermittent settings for the wipers, while Autumn 1989 ushered in the final changes of a rear spoiler with drooping sides, Cosworth-style lattice alloys and a new front bumper with deep air intakes.